 The process with a shorter time constant corresponds to water sorption or desorption processes occurring in this particular electrode, above which the RH was changed.
 Concurrently, also water diffusion through the IEAP slowly starts to occur.
 After the time of a first peak or a ’knee’ value in 100-500 s, water diffusion across the IEAP becomes the primary mechanism for the increasing voltage.

-Synchronously to the rise of open-circuit voltage across the laminate, also volumetric effects emerge.
-Figure 28 illustrates the course of open-circuit voltage in comparison with the deflection of a cantilevered IEAP as a response to a RH increase above one of the electrodes.
-In this experiment, the IEAP laminate was not fixed between the rigid plates, which enabled measurement of the bending motion using a laser displacement meter, but in turn complicated the estimation of the humidity gradient magnitude across the IEAP.
+Synchronously to the rise of open-circuit voltage across the IEAP laminate, also volumetric effects emerge.
+Figure 29 illustrates the course of open-circuit voltage in comparison with the deflection of a cantilevered IEAP as a response to a RH increase above one of the electrodes.
+In this experiment, the IEAP laminate was not fixed between the rigid plates.
+This enabled measurement of the bending motion using a laser displacement meter, but in turn complicated the estimation of the humidity gradient magnitude across the IEAP.
 It can be noticed that the open-circuit voltage is clearly more sensitive to the change (both to increase and decrease) in the RH above the laminate.
-The bending of the laminate reflects the strain of all parts of the laminate; therefore, it is obvious that the diffusion of sorbed water through the electrode needs significant amount of time.
+The bending of the laminate reflects the strain in all parts of the laminate; therefore, it is obvious that the diffusion of absorbed water through the electrode needs a significant amount of time.
 On the contrary, sorption of water by even the topmost layer of a single electrode can be registered by measuring the voltage difference between the electrodes.
-The IEAP humidity sensor also has a ’memory’ – it is possible to determine the history of applied RH gradient by measuring voltage after the humidity gradient has disappeared.
+This capacitive IEAP humidity sensor also has a ’memory’ – it is possible to determine the history of applied RH gradient by measuring voltage after the humidity gradient has disappeared.